-At some point in the early 2000s, Liszt Ferenc Square in District 6 was a popular hangout for trendy and moneyed locals.
-Then, as the wheel of trends turned, the excitement began to taper off and people moved on to other pockets of the city.
-Today, you will find signs prominently advertising "Hungarian cuisine" and "tourist menus," and it’s also here that Hungary's lone Hooters operated.
+In the early aughts, Liszt Ferenc Square in Budapest's District 6 was a popular hangout for chic locals, but as the wheel of trends turned, people moved on to other pockets of the city.
+Today, you'll find restaurants emblazoned with "tourist menu" signs and it’s also here that Hungary's only Hooters operated until recently.
 You don't need me to tell you: proceed with caution.

-Menza is usually mobbed by tourists, but locals also go here (especially for the lunch prix fixe).
-The waitstaff is among the best you will find in Budapest — they're informed, kind, and efficient.
-Reservations are an abolsute must.
+Menza is usually mobbed by tourists, but locals also come here for the two-course lunch prix fixe.
+The service staff is among the best you'll find in Budapest — they're informed, kind, and efficient.
+Reservations are an absolute must.